xpetit/fizzbuzz/README.md

 This was discarded for the following reasons:

 1. If requirements change, it is easy to adapt the Fizz buzz algorithm because it is simple.
-2. As described in the [Performance](#performance) section, a library that streams JSON strings and one that generates them all at once are a very different story.
+2. A library that streams JSON strings and one that generates them all at once are a very different story.
 One cannot be the generalized/abstract version of another.

 ![relevant XKCD](https://imgs.xkcd.com/comics/the_general_problem.png)